moose-c/Hyde-Platform/documentation/2) backend.md

 There are two types of data that need to be stored efficiently and where retrieval is doable, the timeseries for each country and gritted data.

 # Understanding Databases
-postgress was [learned](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-20-04)& [here](https://docs.qgis.org/3.28/en/docs/training_manual/).
-How to do [queries](https://www.digitalocean.com/community/tutorials/introduction-to-queries-postgresql) can be found in the previous link.
-How the entire learning process went, see the raw file.
-Databased are mapped using *Entity-relationship Diagram* (ER-diagram) showing the relations between different tables.
+Databases are mapped using *Entity-relationship Diagram* (ER-diagram) showing the relations between different tables.
 Constraints:
 - Primary key: that which makes a record unique (usually id and a sequence)
 - Foreign key: used to refer to unique record on another table (using that table's prim key) ER linkage usually between Foreign keys linking to primary keys